Tau-functions \`a la Dub\'edat and probabilities of cylindrical events for double-dimers and CLE(4): Introduction and main results

 where the functions~$f_\Gamma$ are given by~\eqref{eq:f-gamma-def} and~$|\Gamma|^{-1}\log |p_\Gamma|\to -\infty$ as~$|\Gamma|\to\infty$.
 Moreover, for each~$R>0$ there exists a compact subset~$K_R\subset X_{\mathrm{unip}}$ and a constant~$C_R>0$ independent of~$f$ such that one has

 for all macroscopic laminations~$L$. \end{theorem}

-\begin{rem} In fact, we prove a slightly stronger result as we require~$f$ to be defined only on a bounded subset of~$X_{\mathrm{unip}}$, see Theorem~\ref{main_theorem_actually} for the precise statement.
-It is worth noting that our results do \emph{not} guarantee the uniqueness of the expansion~\eqref{eq:expansion-of-f} for functions defined just in a small vicinity of~$\Id\in X_{\mathrm{unip}}$.
+\begin{rem} It is worth noting that our results do \emph{not} guarantee the uniqueness of the expansion~\eqref{eq:expansion-of-f} for functions defined just in a small vicinity of~$\Id\in X_{\mathrm{unip}}$.
 To illustrate a possible catch one can think about expanding entire functions of one complex variable in the basis~$1,z-1,z^2-z,\dots,z^n-z^{n-1},\dots$.
 In the full plane such expansions always exist and are unique but~$1+(z-1)+(z^2-z)+\dots =0$ in a vicinity of the origin.
-Since the functions~$f_\Gamma$ are far from being a Fourier basis we expect a similar (though more involved) phenomenon in our setup. \end{rem}
+Since the functions~$f_\Gamma$ are far from being a Fourier basis, we expect a similar (though more involved) phenomenon in our setup. \end{rem}

 It is easy to see that a combination of Theorem~\ref{thm:dubedat} and Theorem~\ref{thm:main-thm} imply the convergence of probabilities of cylindrical events.
 Let

 be the expansion of the isomonodromic tau-function provided by Theorem~\ref{thm:main-thm}.